 Five top tips on how to manage remote project teams effectively

-With the increasing use of remote teams, a project managers usual work-life has taken on a new guise; the shift from face to face meetings to conference and video calling and an increased dependency on trust and accountability are changing the project team’s landscape.
+With most of us now working remotely, a project managers usual work-life has taken on a new guise; the shift from face to face meetings to conference and video calling and an increased dependency on trust and accountability are changing the project team’s landscape.
 Out of sight, out of mind, might be an adage that rings true in some parts of life, but when managing successful projects, you cannot afford to take your eye off the ball, particularly when you’re working with remote project teams.

-That’s all well and good, but managing a project team is difficult, how will you cope when your team members are located across the country, and sometimes even abroad?
+Managing a project team is challenging in itself, so how will you cope when your team members are located across the country, and sometimes even abroad?
 Not only do you have all the challenges you’ll usually face, such as managing expectations and scope creep, but now you have a new set of obstacles to overcome.

 In our article best practice tips for managing your people and their skills we touch on remote teams.
 In this article we go further with some help and advice on navigating you way through the changing landscape of remote and virtual teams.